thomasbrussel/Thomas-Brussel-Example-ML-Projects/README.md

 # Thomas-Brussel-Example-ML-Projects
-Thomas Brussel's repository for providing examples of machine learning algorithms in practice
+Thomas Brussel's repository for providing examples of machine learning algorithms in practice.
+If you found yourself here, please feel free